walterfreeman/phy211/syllabus.md

 When writing your homework solutions, you must describe what you are doing in words, even if these descriptions are brief; your solutions should not consist only of equations.
 Show us what you are thinking and why you are doing what you're doing; this will both help you learn and help us give you more partial credit if you understand what you're doing but mess up the math. **If you do not describe what you are doing and why, you may not get full credit for a solution, even if it is correct.**

-Submit each problem on a separate page; this is to help us grade your work more easily, and will give the TA's more time to use to answer your questions -- which is what both you and I would rather have them do!
+You must submit each problem on a separate side of a page; this is to help us grade your work more easily, and will give the TA's more time to help you learn physics -- which is what we'd all prefer!

-Two problems will be graded fully (out of ten points); the rest will be quickly graded for completeness out of two.
+Two problems from each set will be graded fully (out of ten points); the rest will be quickly graded for completeness out of two.

 #### Labs